Meerut Uttar Pradesh, India Travel Guide

 Find at: Mid-range to upscale North Indian/Mughlai restaurants.

-Find at: Many restaurants across the city.
+Find at: Many restaurants city-wide.

 Sweet, crispy spirals; sweetened thickened milk; refreshing yogurt drink (sweet/salty/fruit).